 In essence, Manual D is trying to balance the delivery of your air with the amount of friction and static pressure in the system.
 This is important since poor duct design leads to comfort and indoor air quality problems (ACCA).

 In order to properly select and install a new HVAC system, your technician must use the best information available, which are ACCA’s technical manuals.
 Make sure you vet your prospective contractors with this information.
 Not only will they be impressed, but you will avoid the common HVAC pitfalls that many homeowners walk right into.

-If you have any questions about how to properly size and select a new air conditioner, heat pump, furnace, or boiler, just give Penguin Air & Plumbing a call.
+If you have any questions about how to properly size and select a new air conditioner, heat pump, furnace, or boiler, just give Penguin Air, Plumbing & Electrical a call.
 Our goal is to inform customers of all their options so they can make the best decision for their home and family.

 To schedule your FREE consultation, contact us online!

-The Penguin Air & Plumbing guarantee makes sure that you are 100% satisfied with your installation.
+The Penguin Air, Plumbing & Electrical guarantee makes sure that you are 100% satisfied with your installation.
 All heating and air conditioning jobs will be completed within one day but the quality of the installation will never suffer for this part of the guarantee.

 For the best quality and affordable air conditioning and heating in Phoenix, sign up for the Penguin Protection Plan.

 At Penguin Air and Plumbing, we’ll solve all of your air conditioning problems or your money back.